GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Types

-Due to the command-driven nature of the language, typing rules are applied to *argument* and *parameters* of commands.

-The language is statically typed.
-The type of every *argument* and *parameter* is known by the translator.

-The language is strongly typed.
-One type of *argument* cannot be converted to another in order to fit the requirement of a *parameter*.

-An **integer** is a binary, signed integral number.
+An **integer** is a binary signed two's-complement integral number.
 It represents 32 bits of data and the range of values *-2147483648* through *2147483647*.

 A **floating-point** is a representation of a real number.
 Its exact representation, precision and range of values is implementation-defined.